luzvazgal/sql-challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `sql-challenge`. **Do not add this homework to an existing repository**.
+1. Repository for this project is named  `sql-challenge`.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the SQL challenge.
-Use a folder name to correspond to the challenge: **EmployeeSQL**.

-4. Add your files to this folder.

-5. Push the above changes to GitHub.

-## Instructions

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Database Entity-Relationship model is located under EmployeeSQL folder, with the name 'SQL Challenge ER diagram.png'

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.

-* Import each CSV file into the corresponding SQL table.
+SQL File to create tables is TableSchema.sql.
+The following tables are created:

+-Employee: containing all basic employee data (employee id, birth date, first name, last name, gender, hire date).

+- Salaries: employee's salary in a certain period of time (employee id, salary, from date, to date)

+- Titles: employee's titles in a certain period of time (employee id, title, from date, to date)

+- Departments: a catalog of all departments in the company (Pewlett Hackard)

+Also 'bridge' tables are created to establish a relationship between different tables:

+- Dept_emp: establishes a relationship between employees and the department they belong to in a certain period of time (employee id, department id, from date, to date)

+- Dept_manager: establishes a relationship between managers (employees table, as they're also employees) and the department they manage in a certain period of time (employee id, department id, from date, to date)

 #### Data Analysis

-Once you have a complete database, do the following:
+Inside 'Queries.sql' file, there's the list of queries built to get the following information:

-1. List the following details of each employee: employee number, last name, first name, gender, and salary.
+1. List details of each employee: employee number, last name, first name, gender, and salary.

 2. List employees who were hired in 1986.